JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 > Append an `!` to the beginning of a filter to negate it.

 &nbsp;
-You can change all of the symbols mentioned above in the monitoring settings by navigating to (menu: Window > Runtime Monitoring > Settings: Filtering).
+You can change all of the symbols mentioned above in the monitoring settings by navigating to (menu: Tools > Runtime Monitoring > Settings: Filtering).

 &nbsp;
 > This example shows a custom filtering setup in the example scene.